Table of Contents

 Gemological Institute of America (GIA) updated its grading reports for lab-grown diamonds, aligning them more closely with those used for natural diamonds, ensuring greater clarity for consumers.

-Laws, labeling, and consumer protection policies
+Law, labeling and consumer protection policy

 In the United States: